Thamir-73/ideagnUpdated/source/_posts/definitions.md

 ### Kinds of Definitions:

-So we talked about how the idea of a balance is pretty important in this context of us trying to question words/assumptions,

-And one practical way to find that balance is to really understand the different kinds of definitions,
+One practical way to find that balance we talked about earlier, is to really understand the different kinds of definitions and their reach,

 because if you don’t understand how definitions really work,

 you might try to apply something to them that is not there.

+So I compiled a categorization that is very helpful to conceptualize definitions, since it can help one know the limits, or more precisely, the reach of a specific definition, and to not try to get something out of it, when it's not there, and end up getting more confused.

 #### Descriptive definitions:

 Those are the type of definitions that don’t really have an explanation, but are only descriptive, because we either:

-1) don’t really know how, or don’t need to explain them, because they’re universal.
+1) don’t really know how, or don’t need to explain them, because they’re universal concepts.
 2) It’s more practical to describe them, than to explain them.

 Examples include things like: